- 365-night sleep trial, 15-year warranty, and free bedding bundle with purchase

 This mattress stands out for its balance of comfort, support, and cooling—three things that matter a lot when you're sleeping in a small space like an RV.
 It's a medium-firm mattress with cooling gel foam, great motion isolation, and strong edge support, making it a good fit for most sleepers.

-If you're looking for a good and affordable RV mattress, Juno is your best bet.
-It’s priced at just $499 for a short queen, which is one of the lowest prices you’ll find for a mattress in this category.
+If you're looking for an affordable RV mattress that doesn't compromise on quality, Juno is your best bet.
+It’s priced at just $549 for a short queen, which is one of the lowest prices you’ll find for a mattress in this category.

 Despite the lower price, Juno still includes several perks: a 120-night sleep trial, a 15-year warranty, and a free bedding bundle.
 The mattress has a two-layer foam design, with cooling gel foam on top for better temperature control.
 You can also upgrade to a Cool+ cover if you need even more cooling.